berryamin/Python/Python-3/Doc/library/datetime.rst

 .. attribute:: time.tzinfo

-   The object passed as the tzinfo argument to the :class:`time` constructor, or ``None`` if none was passed.
+   The object passed as the tzinfo argument to the :class:`.time` constructor, or ``None`` if none was passed.

 Supported operations:

-* comparison of :class:`time` to :class:`time`, where *a* is considered less than *b* when *a* precedes *b* in time.
-If one comparand is naive and the other is aware, :exc:`TypeError` is raised.
+* comparison of :class:`.time` to :class:`.time`, where *a* is considered less than *b* when *a* precedes *b* in time.
+If one comparand is naive and the other is aware, :exc:`TypeError` is raised if an order comparison is attempted.
+For equality comparisons, naive instances are never equal to aware instances.

   If both comparands are aware, and have the same :attr:`tzinfo` attribute, the common :attr:`tzinfo` attribute is ignored and the base times are compared.
 If both comparands are aware and have different :attr:`tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).
-In order to stop mixed-type comparisons from falling back to the default comparison by object address, when a :class:`time` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
+In order to stop mixed-type comparisons from falling back to the default comparison by object address, when a :class:`.time` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
 The latter cases return :const:`False` or :const:`True`, respectively.

+  .. versionchanged:: 3.3
+     Equality comparisons between naive and aware :class:`time` instances don't raise :exc:`TypeError`.

 * hash, use as dict key

 * efficient pickling

-* in Boolean contexts, a :class:`time` object is considered to be true if and only if, after converting it to minutes and subtracting :meth:`utcoffset` (or ``0`` if that's ``None``), the result is non-zero.
+* in Boolean contexts, a :class:`.time` object is considered to be true if and only if, after converting it to minutes and subtracting :meth:`utcoffset` (or ``0`` if that's ``None``), the result is non-zero.